DEPREDICT/ENIGMA/README.md

 We find that this is the case, average age for responders is 35.1 and 37.8.
 Average treatment duration is 9 weeks for responders, and 7.9 for non-responders.
 Finally, we do find a large difference in the antidepressant used: 82% of SSRI-users does not respond, while 79% of SNRI-users does.
-However, these properties are strongly correlated with site, 57/66 SNRI users are from the highest performing site with an average response rate of 84%.
+However, these properties are strongly correlated with site, 57/66 SNRI users are from DEP-ARREST-CLIN the highest performing site with an average response rate of 84%.

 ```python